Certified Nursing Aide

-Morning and evening classes start date in 2020 will be held Online on Zoom
+Morning and evening classes start date in 2021 will be held in person and Online on Zoom.

 Morning Classes: 9 AM to 2PM.

 Evening Classes: 5 PM to 10PM

 The State Testing Fee is $125 or $135 for Spanish test and the student pays directly to the state.